A Human-Centric Take on Model Monitoring: Application Areas, Design Considerations and Challenges for Model Monitoring: Practitioners' Perspectives

 \subsection{Application Areas and Use Cases}

-Analyzing responses to \hyperlink{Q1}{Q1} enabled us to identify specific domains and use cases of interest to the interviewees as shown in Table~\ref{tab:application_results}.
-While there are numerous other domains and use cases for ML models, the results here are intended to contextualize the responses of the interviewees to the desiderata and the challenges discussed below.
+Analyzing responses to IQ1 enabled us to identify specific domains and use cases of interest to the interviewees as shown in Table~\ref{tab:application_results}.
+Some example excerpts include: \textit{``of course, classic are fraud, churn use cases, and recommendation for anything [in] retail."} Another interviewee states, \textit{``our primary market is financial services and fintech, we have some retail, but insurance is clearly a new area where we are seeing new interest."} Regarding the financial services domain, one interviewee specifically mentioned that \textit{``they're [financial services domain] the most advanced with the use of machine learning or they have the highest bar of regulatory scrutiny."} In the context of monitoring for online advertisement, one interviewee said, \textit{``if by mistake we advertise to the wrong user, and by mistake, we bid with the wrong price, that will affect the end results, the revenues or the profit."} While there are numerous other domains and use cases for ML models, the results here are intended to contextualize the responses of the interviewees to the desiderata and the challenges discussed below.

-\subsection{Human-Centric Requirements for Model Monitoring}
+\subsection{Human-centric Requirements for Model Monitoring}

-The following themes for model monitoring requirements emerged based on interviewees' responses to \hyperlink{Q2}{Q2}, \hyperlink{Q3}{Q3}, and \hyperlink{Q4}{Q4}.
+The following themes for model monitoring requirements emerged based on interviewees' responses to IQ2, IQ3, and IQ4.

 { \em Domain-Specific Debugging \& Root Cause Analysis}: Interviewees discussed the need for a model monitoring system to discover slices or sub-populations of data where unexpected model behavior and outcomes occur.
-This would help one gain insight on model errors, when to retain a model, and domain-specific nuances.
-Further, the system should allow customizable levels of abstractions such as feature-level monitoring, prediction-level monitoring, and performance-level monitoring based on the use case.
+This would help one gain insight on model errors, when to retrain a model, and domain-specific nuances.
+One interviewee mentioned, \textit{``If it can provide me with some early warnings or signs where things go wrong and give me ways to resolve what's going on."} Further, the system should allow customizable levels of abstractions such as feature-level monitoring, prediction-level monitoring, and performance-level monitoring based on the use case.
+One interviewee stated, \textit{``the thing that would really help is customizing monitoring by allowing different overlays of time scale, business metrics, model metrics, etc."}.